 Eric the Emissary

-For Eric, the biggest challenge facing marketers today is being able to move fast enough to respond to rapidly changing trends.
+For Eric, the biggest challenge facing marketers today is being able to move fast enough to respond to rapidly changing marketing trends.

 “The CMO and head of marketing roles have gone from storytellers to operators to data scientists to media buyers,” he said.
 “The consumer is dynamic and is in so many places at so many times, so marketers have to be just as dynamic.”